 Lilypond is a free open-source music notation program which is becoming increasingly versatile and feature-rich.
 It also attempts, more than other programs, to emulate the appearance and the aesthetics of traditionally engraved music.
 According to reports from users, Lilypond will do Sacred Harp shapenote heads with a preset command, but seven-shape systems require more customization.
 Robert Stoddard writes: "Shapenote support was substantially improved with version 2.13.20, so be sure to install that version (or higher)."
 It works with Unix, MacOS, Linux, and Windows and appears to require a high level of computer literacy.
 It does not have a graphic user interface, but other developers have created them.
 Robert Stoddard has a few Sacred Harp templates for free download listed under Lilypond Resources on his BostonSing.org Music page.

 MusicEase Professional, the more feature-rich version of the two versions of MusicEase software, is available for Windows and Mac.
-Gary Rader, the author of this highly rated program and former Sacred Harp singer reports that Music Ease Professional ($249.95) provides support for shape notes (the four-shape system of the Sacred Harp as well as seven-shape systems).
+Gary Rader, the author of this highly rated program and former Sacred Harp singer, reports that MusicEase Professional ($249.95) provides support for shape notes (the four-shape system of the Sacred Harp as well as seven-shape systems).
 Any piece of music can be converted to shape-notes, and customizable note fonts are possible.
+Examples are shown in the Gallery section of the website.
 (The MusicEase standard version, which can be downloaded from http://www.musicease.com, does not have shape-note support.)